mangelozzi/mangelozzi.github.io/apps/freecad/tips.md

 # EXPORT

 - Ensure the drawings is parallel with the view port.
-Can use the manipulator align to surface.
+    - Can use the Manipulator -> `Mover Tools` -> `Align view to the selected view` (looks like a speedgun pointing at a cube)
 - `Preferences` -> `Import/Export` ->  `DXF` tab
     - Check `project exported objects along current view`
     - If export fails try `use legacy python exporter`